astillsjr/focus-flow-frontend/backend-api.md

 ## EmotionLogger Concept

-**Purpose:** To help users recognize and reframe unhelpful emotional patterns around task initiation.
+**Purpose:** To track and analyze user emotions before and after task completion, enabling self-awareness and emotional pattern recognition.

 ---